What is a breast lift?

 What are the risks and possible complications?

-- Risks associated with mastopexy: As with any surgical procedure, mastopexy carries certain risks.
+- Risks associated with mastopexy: as with any surgical procedure, a mastopexy carries certain risks.
 These may include adverse reactions to anesthesia, bleeding, infection, poor incision healing, changes in breast or nipple sensation, and irregularities or asymmetries in breast shape and size.
 In some cases, additional surgery may be required to correct these complications.

 How much does a breast lift cost?